 Benhar Farm was swept away due to open cast mining in the recent 1970's-1980's.
 It was once the abode of a Covenanter called John Thomson who fought at Bothwell.
-He was also a survivor of the Orkney ship wreck and the only one of seven Shotts men who were on that ship.
+He was also a survivor of the Orkney shipwreck, the only one of seven Shotts men who were on the ship.

-He had acknowledged the rising at Bothwell as rebellion, but denied the death of Sharp to be sinful.
-His descendents tenanted the farm (according to tradition) for three centuries.
-To the south of the farm on the west bank of a small burn, tradition points to a large boulder of whinestone that has been known since Covenanting days as Peden's Stone.
+He had acknowledged the rising at Bothwell as rebellion but denied the death of Sharp to be sinful.
+His descendants tenanted the farm (according to tradition) for three centuries.
+To the south of the farm on the west bank of a small burn, tradition points to a large boulder of whinstone that has been known since Covenanting days as Peden's Stone.

-The tradition is most likely true (as the descendents of those who attended Coventicles at the time still reside on this spot) --- as reported about a century ago.
+The tradition is most likely true (as the descendants of those who attended Conventicles at the time still reside on this spot) as reported about a century ago.

 PEDEN'S STANE (STONE) WEST BENHAR